 As part of your financial review, you need to check your credit score.
 Remember: The higher the score, the lower your interest on loans.
 Good credit pays.
 And good credit scores are based on your ability to pay down your debt.

 You have made your financial plan and set your goals.
 The final step is to renew your relationship with your bank and ask your local banker to go over plans with you.
-Visit the bank and sit down with one of its financial professionals.
+Call your banker.
 They can help solidify your plans as well as help achieve your financial goals.
 In addition, they can help you plan for those life-changing situations or unexpected expenses.

 The Massachusetts Bankers Association represents approximately 145 commercial, savings, and co-operative banks and savings and loan associations with 69,000 employees located in Massachusetts and elsewhere in New England.